mccoy-lab/transmission-distortion/README.md

 This repository contains the analyses performed for the study "A method for low-coverage single-gamete sequence analysis demonstrates adherence to Mendel’s first law across a large sample of human sperm".
 This paper has been publised in [eLife](https://elifesciences.org/articles/76383).

 <!--
+- analysis scripts: scripts used for data in paper
-- filtering_bell_data: info for filtering our Bell data based on genome consortia studies
+-- filtering_bell_data: info for filtering our Bell data based on genome consortia studies -- shell-scripts: command line scripts for processing raw data
-- plotting: scripts for figures
-- shell-scripts: command line scripts for processing raw data
-- sim-scripts: R files for simulations of TD (real and simulated chromosomes)
-- sperm-data: steps for processing genotype data
+-- sim-scripts: R files for simulations of TD (real and simulated chromosomes) -- sperm-data: steps for processing genotype data
+- plotting: scripts for figures  in paper
 -->

 # Results